bruno78/fullstack-dashboard/steps.md

 =======DONE WITH API-GATEWAY, SERVICE REGISTRY AND DOCKER COMPOSE!!!===

 ## Creating first API

-1. On the root directory create spring boot app "dow-jones-api" spring init dow-jones-api --build=gradle
+1. On the root directory create spring boot app "users-api" spring init users-api --build=gradle

 2. Open the project on IntelliJ by importing as an existing source